taoyafan/DeMaContract/contracts/jsInterface/BankAndProd.md

     bank.methods.opPosition(0, pid, borrowAmount, data).send({from: account, value: bnbValue});
 }

-function BankPosAdd(posId, pid, tokens, depositAmount, borrowAmount, minLPAmount, account) {
+function BankPosAdd(posId, pid, tokens, depositAmount, borrowAmount, minLPAmount, canSwap, account) {
     // posId is the position id should be number
     // pid is the production id should be number
     // tokens should be array of two address string